 The Best Time To Travel To Selangor

 Selangor has an average temperature of between 23°C to 33°C all year round.
-With the wettest months been between December to February.
+The wettest months have been between December to February.

 Things To Do in Selangor Malaysia